-- New York (NY) and California (CA) are the most active states and originally proposed treatment standards 100 and 1,000 times more stringent than D-2. - NY has now adopted D-2 as noted in the VGP.
+- New York and California are most active states and originally proposed treatment standards 100 and 1,000 times more stringent than D-2. - New York (NY) has now adopted D-2 as noted in the VGP.
 However, NY requires ballast water exchange in addition to treatment for all NY waters.
-Maine and Rhode Island have a similar provision in the VGP. - CA still maintains a ballast water discharge standard that far exceeds D-2 but has extended compliance dates to I January 2016 for vessels constructed on or after that date and existing vessels with ballast capacity of 1500 to 5000 m.
-Compliance date is I January 2018 for existing vessels < 1500 m or > 5000 m.
+Maine and Rhode Island have a similar provision in the VGP. - California still maintains a ballast water discharge standard that far exceeds D-2 but has extended compliance dates to 1 January 2016 for vessels constructed on or after that date and existing vessels with ballast capacity of 1500 to 5000 m3.
+Compliance date is 1 January 2018 for existing vessels < 1500 m3 or > 5000 m3.